coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

         tag = "mqtc"
 ```

-# Change Log
+# Release Notes
 - v1.0 (16th April 2023)
-    - Base version of MQTT collector
+    - Base version of MQTT collector.
-    - Can subscribe to multiple topics and have separate tags for each topics
+    - Can subscribe to multiple topics and have separate tags for each topics.
-    - The client can reconnect on losing connection from the broker
+    - The client can reconnect on losing connection from the broker.
-    - Dedicated and customizable logging handler
+    - Dedicated and customizable logging handler.
-    - Does not support TLS certificates or username authentication before connection
+    - Does not support TLS certificates or username authentication before connection.
+    - Does not support input buffering from a subscription or inflow rate control.
-    - Based on [paho-mqtt](https://pypi.org/project/paho-mqtt/) package for python
+    - Based on [paho-mqtt](https://pypi.org/project/paho-mqtt/) package for python.